mssssss123/UltraRAG/docs/evaluation_report/evaluation_report_en.md

 ![](../assets/en/visrag2.png)

-我们可以看到，对于"How can I charge my Tesla Model X?"这个query而言，VisRAG轻松检索到了汽车说明书中关于如何给汽车充电的那一页，并正确回答了问题。其相比于VanillaRAG，省去了包括OCR在内的繁琐的文档解析流程，也避免了对图文交错页面进行文档解析而引入的信息丢失，显著提高了端到端的性能。
+We can see that, for the query "How can I charge my Tesla Model X?", VisRAG successfully retrieved the page in the car manual that explains how to charge the vehicle and correctly answered the question.
+Compared to VanillaRAG, it eliminates the cumbersome document parsing process, including OCR, and avoids information loss that can occur when parsing text-and-image mixed pages.
+This significantly improves end-to-end performance.

 ## Appendix：List of Knowledge Base Books